open-rmf/rmf_gym/README.md

 * Testing infrastructure
 * Documentation

+## Tutorials
+This gym means to offer a more hands-on approach to learning RMF, we will make reference to the [ROS2 Multi Robot Book](https://osrf.github.io/ros2multirobotbook/) for extensive explanations.

+The practical tutorials can be found [here](/docs).

 ## rmf_gym_worlds
 The package [`rmf_gym_worlds`](/rmf_gym_worlds) contains many RMF worlds that are optimized for focused simulation testing.
-There are also tutorials that teach you how to craft your own testing world, which doubly act as tutorials on how to use RMF.
+There are also tutorials that teach you how to craft your own testing world.

 It is easy to tweak the gym worlds to include your hardware for testing, by physically running your robot alongside simulations in a physical `10m x 20m` space.